Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Anything rated 4 and 5 should usually be avoided in face products.
 An example is coconut oil, which is great for your hands and body, but best avoided for your face.

+It's also important to remember that pore-clogging doesn't automatically lead to acne.
 Therefore, while comedogenic ratings can be a useful guideline, they should not be the sole determinant when selecting skincare products.

-Debunking 10 Face Oil Myths
+Debunking 3 Face Oil Myths

-Myth 7: All Face Oils are 100% Safe
+MYTH: All Face Oils are 100% Safe

 The Truth: Carrier oils are safe.
-Some, like sunflower, are extremely unlikely to cause issues and are even studied in the hospital population for newborn babies.
+Some, like sunflower, are extremely unlikely to cause issues and even studied in the hospital population for newborn babies.

 However, there is always a "but"... as products get more and more complex and contain higher numbers of ingredients, risks may increase for things like irritation.